TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 <br />

-Finally, we get back to Burp Suite and click on Forward until see the request with password field.
+Finally, we return to `Burp Suite` and click on Forward until see the request containing the `password` field.

-Then, we replace the password value with the NoncePwd crafted one and click again on Forward:
+Then, we replace the original password value with the crafted NoncePwd and click on Forward again:

 <br />